open-power/snap/hardware/README.md

     make config
 ```

-from within `$SNAP_ROOT/hardware`.
+from within `$SNAP_ROOT` or from `$SNAP_ROOT/hardware`.
 Pre-requisite for this is that the environment variables for this project
 are defined (e.g. by sourcing the [./snap_settings](./snap_settings) script).
 The variable `$SIMULATOR` is used to determine for which of the simulators xsim or ncsim
 the environment will be prepared.

-If the variable `$ACTION_ROOT` is not set the make process will terminate.
+If the variable `$ACTION_ROOT` is not set, the make process will terminate.
-The VHDL based default action example will be included if the environment variable is set to
+The VHDL based default action example will be included if that environment variable is set to
 `$SNAP_ROOT/hardware/action_examples/hdl_example`.
 As usual you may set the variable with the call of make: